 I see you

 Current motion capture technology uses wearable sensors and, sometimes, dots painted on the face to record an actor's movements.
-When James Cameron started shooting the first Avatar, he wanted to find a way to transfer the facial expressions of the actors to the Na'vi, the fantastic characters that populate the film.
+When James Cameron began filming the first Avatar, he wanted to find a way to transfer the actors' facial expressions to the Na'vi, the fantastical characters who populate the film.

 For this, he pushed the New Zealand studio Wētā FX to perfect their motion capture techniques.
 How?
 By developing an innovative optical system to track the movements of the actors' eyes and revolutionizing this field.